N1kM/account-page-demo-vue-js/README.md

-# acc-page-ncc
+# account-page-demo-vue-js

-> My take on a simple acc page
+> My take on a simple account page with VueJS, working from the provided JSON data.

 ## Build Setup